Here’s your perfect vegan pumpkin pie recipe! This plant based spin is (dare we say it) even more delicious than the original.

 - Make a batch of vegan whipped cream.
 This Vegan Whipped Cream recipe is light and fluffy, made with…you guessed it, coconut milk!

 - Consider using vegan butter for the crust.
 If you’re planning to top with vegan whipped cream and you’re worried about too much coconut flavor, consider using vegan butter in the crust.
-Personally we don’t mind the extra fruity finish of the coconut flavor in this dessert, but it’s an option for mixing up the flavor.
+Personally we don’t mind the extra fruity finish of the coconut flavor in this fall dessert, but it’s an option for mixing up the flavor.

 More vegan Thanksgiving recipes